octobanana/octavia/README.md

 * Shared or stacked stereo layout
 * Fixed height bar mode
 * True colour support
+* colour gradient along the x-axis and y-axis with support for up to 4 different colours
 * Low-high or high-low frequency ordering
 * Left/right stereo channel layout can be swapped
 * Configurable frames per second (fps)